Show your supplier list on a branded map.

 It depends.
 Changes to your data fields or styling will not require a code update, as that data is stored in the OS Hub database, rather than in the code itself.
 Changes to the size of your map will require copying your updated Embed code to your website.
 Should you wish to adjust your Embed size settings after you’ve set up your map, you will need to make those adjustments in the Embed tab of OS Hub, copy your new Embed code, and then replace your old code on your website.

 No. The Embedded Map will not display additional contributor information for your facilities.
-If users wish to view this information, they will need to visit Open Supply Hub directly.
+If users wish to view this information, they will need to click the link "view on Open Supply Hub" at the bottom of the facility information.

 Nope!
 While the facility profile on OS Hub includes links to claim a facility or to suggest a data edit, those links are not included on the embedded map version.
 People will be able to search and view your facilities on the Embedded Map, but they will not be able to contribute suggestions or data that you need to review.